 Ruth: Yes, in a good way.

-Ruth: Well, that they were able to say, this is what Iamthankful for.
-You know, obviously, there’s things that we don’t agree on, or things that bother us or exasperate us.
-But really seeing the gift they are to us, I think changes our perspective on that.
+Ruth: You know, that, well, that they were able to say, “This is what I am thankful for.”
+You know, obviously, there’s things that we don’t agree on, or things that bother us or exasperate us, but really seeing the gift they are to us I think changes our perspective on them.

-Jim: And, of course, if Pat – you keep remembering to do those things.
+Jim: (laughs) Yeah, and of course, if Pat, you keep remembering to do those things.

 Ruth: Or I might remind him.

 Patrick: I get a few reminders.